-Petitioner also submits some treatment notes, which, she represents, show that Dr. Karen Rojas provided services on dates that Petitioner was out of the country: September 25, 2009, and December 1 through 4, 2009.
+Petitioner also submits some treatment notes, which, it represents, show that Dr. Karen Rojas provided services on dates that Dr. Barbour was out of the country: September 25, 2009, and December 1 through 4, 2009.
 P. Br. at 6; P. Exs.
 7-25.
-Petitioner does not mention Dr. Rojas's qualifications, and she submits no written declaration from Dr. Rojas.
+Petitioner does not mention Dr. Rojas's qualifications and submits no written declaration from Dr. Rojas.